 Safe hiccup prevention.

-While growing up and getting hiccups as a kid I remember hearing of ways to get rid of them, such as holding your breath, eating a spoon full of sugar, hanging upside down or eating some lemon.
+While growing up and getting hiccups as a kid, I remember hearing of ways to get rid of them such as holding your breath, eating a spoonful of sugar, hanging upside down, or eating some lemon.

 Those remedies have not been proven to work and they are not exactly baby friendly.
-When I get hiccups, my go-to is to relax and breathe in and out as calmly and slowly as possible and they usually subside shortly after.
+When I get hiccups, my go-to remedy is to relax and breathe in and out as calmly and slowly as possible.
+They usually subside shortly after.

-Here are some tips of what we can do for our little ones to help them stop hiccups before they start.
+Here are some tips for what we can do for our little ones to help stop hiccups before they start.

 Burping often can make a huge difference.

-My son suffered from reflux so I quickly learned that I needed to burp him way more often than the average baby to avoid him suffering from a huge spit up disaster.
+My son suffered from reflux, so I quickly learned that I needed to burp him way more often than the average baby to avoid a huge spit up disaster.

 Along with the medications, I would feed him about two ounces max, then burp him.
 I took my time burping him which at times prolonged his feedings, but it also eliminated any excess air in his belly.
-(I noticed less spit-up mishaps once I did this.)
-According to Dr. Sears, any excess air in the belly distends the stomach which can potentially cause hiccups.
+I noticed less spit-up mishaps once I did this.
+Any excess air in the belly distends the stomach which can potentially cause hiccups.
 The AAP has more information about infant reflux:

-I’m not going to say this cured all hiccups and spit-up episodes for my son.
-There were still some nights that no matter what I did, he’d lose his whole bottle and end up with hiccups.
-But it definitely helped the frequency noticeably.
+I’m not going to say this cured all hiccup and spit-up episodes for my son.
+There were still some nights that, no matter what I did, he’d lose his whole bottle and end up with hiccups.
+But, it noticeably reduced the frequency.

 Your best bet is to feed your baby less and twice as often.
 This may be a trial and error scenario for you as you learn what your baby’s triggers are and what methods work best for him.